Essenceia/essenceia.github.io/content/hft/moldudp64.md

 Each client obtains the data feed from a NASDAQ server via UDP multicast.

 Each packet is only transmitted once.
-If a client misses a packet, it needs to detect this by itself, and make a re-transmission request to the dedicated re-request NASDAQ server.
+If a client misses a packet, it needs to detect this by itself, and make a retransmission request to the dedicated re-request NASDAQ server.
 This server will respond with the missing packets via UDP unicast.

 {{< figure